jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Generating new objects currently only works (reliably) when at least one object of the same type (a customer, say) is already in the file.

 * When generating invoices, you cannot/should not call the `post()`-method immediately after composing the object.
 The post-method will work, but the amount of the post-transaction will be wrong (thus, the transaction will be useless as it cannot be corrected manually in GnuCash; post-transactions are read-only).

   Instead, you should first write the results to the output file using the `GnucashWritableFile.writeFile()`-method, then re-load/re-parse the invoice generated before and then use the `post()`-method.
 Then, the amount will be correct.

   Cf. test classes `TestGnucashWritableCustomerInvoiceImpl`, `TestGnucashWritableVendorBillImpl` and  `TestGnucashWritableJobInvoiceImpl`.

 * XSD schema file (the one used to generate the "base" code of the lib) is not suitable to validate the GnuCash files read and generated.

   Sure, one would expect that the files are valid when checked against the relevant XSD file, but this is not as dramatic as it sounds:
-    * For one, plenty of tests as well as real-life usage have proven that the libs works very well.
+    * For one, plenty of tests as well as real-life usage have proven that the lib works very well.
     * Additonally, oddly enough, it seems that the GnuCash developers themselves do not put too much emphasis on this aspect.
 They do not even maintain an official XSD file (the one used in this project has evolved from a file originally written/generated by the first author some 15 years ago and now is being mainained manually by re-engineering the GnuCash file format).
-They do, however, have a sort-of half-official RNC file, from which an XSD file can be generated, but a) the author has read somewhere in their documentation that it is not used "in earnest", but rather exists in the shadows, so to speak (it was not easy to find) and b) the generated (set of) XSD file(s) is *very* different from the one used right now, and the author hesitates to replace it at this point, and c) apart from previous two points: it is useless -- the original GnuCash-generated files are not valid according to the generated XSD files; so what's the point?
+They do, however, have a sort-of half-official RNC file, from which an XSD file can be generated, but a) the author has read somewhere in their documentation that it is not used "in earnest", but rather exists in the shadows, so to speak and b) the generated (set of) XSD file(s) is *very* different from the one used right now, and the author hesitates to replace it at this point, and c) apart from previous two points: it is useless -- the original GnuCash-generated files are not valid according to the generated XSD files; so what's the point?